 The LOC will provide the following for the officials listed in 4.03.

 - a) Accommodation

 - b) Meals each day of the competition, or a meal allowance

-- c) Pick up from the airport
+- c) An airport shuttle service

 Daily transport will be coordinated by the officials and federation teams.